kevinsauvage/streamyV2-client/README.md

 ## About The Project

-Streamy is here to help you find movie and show that you may like, watch trailer, add them to your watch list, read and add comments.
+Streamy is a user-friendly platform for movie and TV enthusiasts.
+It offers a personalized experience with features such as personalized recommendations and a community-based approach to entertainment discovery.
+Customers can easily discover new titles, watch trailers, and add them to their personal watch list.
+With Streamy, they can also join the conversation by adding comments about their favorite titles.
+Experience the ultimate entertainment destination with Streamy today!

 ### Built With